PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 $~$

-\textbf{PDE-READ Works if $N$ Accepts Too Many Derivatives:} In our experiments, the number of spatial partial derivatives of $U$ that $N$ accepts matches the order of the hidden PDE.
-If the hidden PDE is of order $n$, then $N$ is a function of $U$ and its first $n$ spatial partial derivatives.
+\textbf{\texttt{PDE-READ} Works if $N$ Includes ``Too Many'' Derivatives:} In our experiments, the number of spatial partial derivatives of $U$ that $N$ takes as input matches the order of the hidden PDE.
+If the hidden PDE is of order $n$, then $N$ is a function of $U$, and its first $n$ spatial partial derivatives.
 In practice, however, the order of the hidden PDE may be unknown.
-To be practical, PDE-READ must work in this case: which it does.
-To demonstrate this, we use Burgers' equation (a second order equation).
-In this experiment, $N$ accepts $U$ and its first three spatial partial derivatives.
-We corrupt the first Burgers' equation data set with $30$\% noise and then uniformly sub-sample $10,000$ points from the noisy data set ($N_{Data} = 10,000$).
-We set $N_{Select} = 1$ and $N_{Coll} = 10,000$.
-We train for $2,000$ epochs using the Adam optimizer with a learning rate of $0.001$, followed by $100$ epochs using the LBFGS optimizer with a learning rate of $0.1$.
-After training, PDE-READ identifies the following PDE:

-Which is Burgers' equation.
-In this experiment, $N$ learns to ignore the third derivative of $U$.
-Therefore, PDE-READ works even if the order of the hidden PDE is unknown.
-With that said, PDE-READ appears to be less robust in this case.
-If we repeat this experiment with $50$\% noise, then PDE-READ identifies the following PDE:

-Which is not even close to Burgers' equation.
-Thus, PDE-READ appears to work best when the number of spatial partial derivatives of $U$ that $N$ accepts matches the order of the hidden PDE.
+To be practical, \texttt{PDE-READ} must work in this case: which it does.

 $~$